 Cyber security as innovation for banks

 Cyber security is a requirement for a bank’s long-term success.
 Customers won’t use a bank they don’t trust, period.

 Marketers, as noted in The Relevancy Group’s report, are also very concerned about cyber security.
 Of the seven items listed as answers to the question, “What is preventing you from using all of your relevant customer data in your email marketing program?” the top two answers cited security concerns.
 Marketers were worried about sending data to the vendor and exposing it to the Internet.
 Or they couldn’t send certain data because of privacy policies.
 Or they had to involve their IT department or vendor for support, which prolonged and complicated the process.

-However, with a hybrid ESP, cyber security is increased exponentially by the very design of its infrastructure.
-The email marketer can access all their data safely behind the corporate firewall and decide what is exposed to the cloud when the messages are sent.
-Since the data is not replicated, there is no need to worry about whether or not it is safe sitting in a partner’s cloud infrastructure.
+However, with a hybrid ESP, the very design of its infrastructure increases cyber security.
+The email marketer can access all their data safely behind the corporate firewall.
+Then, they can decide what is exposed to the cloud when sending messages.
+Since you’re not replicating the data, there’s no need to worry if it’s safe sitting in a partner’s cloud infrastructure.

 Marketing departments in heavily regulated industries face many challenges when rolling out new initiatives or campaigns.
 Accessing and leveraging rich customer data doesn’t have to add an additional burden.
 Hybrid ESPs can finally give these marketers the tools they need to fully realize their ideas.